 In this article, we discuss some of the best search engines that focus on privacy first and foremost.
 Before this, we also discuss why you’d want to choose a more private search engine in the first place.

 Why You Should Choose a More Private Search Engine

 When it comes to search engine usage, Google dominates.
 In fact, it’s not just in search, but for browser usage, cloud-based desktop publishing, and much more.
 However, Google’s business model doesn’t put your privacy or data first.

 Google thrives on monetizing the data of its users to turn a profit.
 As the saying goes, “Free often doesn’t mean free.”
 In other words, you are the product.
 This has bled into more mainstream users’ thoughts, and now there is a groundswell of opposition to Google’s preferred business practices.

 Let’s take a look at the search engines that are focused on privacy.
 They are not presented in any certain order, so feel free to jump around and investigate those that catch your eye.

 DuckDuckGo’s search results are collated from a number of sources and its own DuckDuckBot crawler.
 However, this shouldn’t have any privacy implications, as your data isn’t passed to third parties.
-Even so, clicking links to external sources, such as YouTube videos in search, will obviously be out of DuckDuckGo’s control.
+Even so, keep in mind that clicking links to external sources, such as YouTube videos in search, will obviously be out of DuckDuckGo’s control.

 To generate income, DuckDuckGo uses ads and affiliate-linking to sites such as Amazon, but all ads are clearly demarcated.
 What’s more, the affiliate linking doesn’t contain any personal info, so your search results are safe.

 If you really need to access Google search results, the best choice is StartPage.
 StartPage has the benefit of replicating Google’s search results by sending your searches to Google, then displaying the results for you.
 Google doesn’t know it was you – all it knows is that StartPage requested the information, which doesn’t tie back to you in any way.